learreDHDK/ccode/README.md

 				<td>"Unit C.4, ""EU Open Data and CORDIS"" of the Publications Office is the Controller

 European Union Open Data Portal (EU ODP) is the Processor"</td>
-				<td>"Unit C.4, ""EU Open Data and CORDIS"" of the Publications Office is the Controller
+				<td>"Unit C.4, "EU Open Data and CORDIS" of the Publications Office is the Controller

 European Union Open Data Portal (EU ODP) is the Processor"</td>
 			</tr>